 500g coffee – coarsely ground

-Pour into a water tank, brewer, or bucket and let it rest in the refrigerator for 20 hours.
-Then, filter the contents through a coarse pre-filter and then through V60 filter paper.
+Place in a water tank, brewer, or bucket and let rest in the refrigerator for 20 hours.
+Afterwards, filter the contents through a coarser pre-filter and then through V60 filter paper.
 The goal is to remove all solid coffee particles.

-The cold brew is served over ice.
-There are three cold brews to choose from: a chocolatey coffee, usually a natural pulp coffee from Brazil, a fruity coffee, usually a natural pulp coffee, and a floral washed coffee.
+The Cold Brew is served over ice.
+Three Cold Brews are available: a chocolatey coffee, usually a pulp natural from Brazil, a fruity coffee – usually a Natural, and a floral washed coffee.

-Emi Fukahori was a Swiss Brewers Cup Champion and Brewers Cup World Champion.
-She is also a two-time Swiss Barista Champion and founder of the specialty café Mame in Zurich.
+Emi Fukahori was Swiss Brewers Cup Champion and World Brewers Cup Champion.
+She is also a two-time Swiss Barista Champion and founder of the specialty coffee shop Mame in Zurich.

-At the beginning of summer, my favorite was definitely Cold Brew Tonic, until a colleague from Germany brought me the original Bärenmarke, and since then, I've enjoyed my Cold Brew neat or with Bärenmarke.
-The condensed milk enhances the caramel notes of the Irazú and rounds it all out, creating something truly delicious and special.
-The other flavors of pomelo, grapefruit, and milk chocolate are best enjoyed neat or on the rocks.
+At the beginning of summer, my favorite was clearly Cold Brew Tonic until a colleague from Germany brought me the original Bärenmarke, and from then on, I enjoy my Cold Brew neat or with Bärenmarke.
+The condensed milk enhances the caramel notes of the Irazú and rounds the whole thing off into something fine and special to enjoy.
+The other aromas of pomelo, grapefruit, and milk chocolate come into their own best neat or on the rocks.

 - Filtered water